 The sequel, "Lear's Magic Archive Origin", deals with a more dire menace: one of Daystar and Rockwald's rival developers, known as Lear, hijacked the STRATA servers, locking many players inside the game as he reroutes incoming players to his game, an Obvious Beta.
 This results in a high alert the following day, as he is hunted down inside of his game.

 Tropes used in Lear's Magic Archive Origin:

-- Cerebus Syndrome: This part is significantly Darker and Edgier.
+- Cerebus Syndrome: This part is significantly Darker and Edgier then the challenge.

 - Crippling Overspecialization: Dragun and Jesus-kun learn it the hard way in their fights against Genesis and Myuu learning how to fight as part of a team against usually oversized bosses made them bad at fighting 1v1 battles against another person just like them.

-- Difficulty Spike: The early creeps are easy, but the first sign of resistance is from Goneril and Regan, with their significant stats alone posing a threat.
+- Difficulty Spike: The early creeps are easy, but the first sign of resistance is from Darkstar, but even he is a Warmup Boss in contrast to Goneril and Regan, with their significant stats alone posing a threat to even groups.

 - Flight: One of the new features of Lear's Magic Archive.

 - Foil: To the original arc of STRATA, mostly due to there being a true villain and thus morality is firmly established.